mewmix/keccak256_mojo/README.md

 ```

 Pass `--json` directly to `benchmarks/mojo_benchmark.mojo` if you prefer machine-readable Mojo
 output.
 Compiled artifacts land in `.bench-build/` when using the compiled task.
-Benchmarks on
-hosted CI are noisy; measure locally for high-confidence numbers.
+Benchmarks are super noisy, and we are battling the most legendary and highly optimized C backends so don't expect any remarkable numbers anytime soon.

 ## Usage